 We believe our success in delivering cloud-based, end-to-end SCM software relies on our culture, values, and the creativity and commitment of our people.
 Each member of our global team performs an integral role within the organization that helps us to successfully manage our operations and serve our clients.
-We operate in 24 offices across North America, South America, Europe and Asia-Pacific.

-As of February 29, 2024, we had 3,916 full-time employees with 1,182 in North and South America, 484 in Europe and 2,250 in Asia-Pacific.
-Employee diversity and inclusive business practices are central to our corporate identity and ingrained in everything we do.
+We operate in 22 offices across North America, South America, Europe and Asia-Pacific.
+As of February 28, 2025, we had 3,873 full-time employees with 1,143 in North and South America, 451 in Europe and 2,279 in Asia-Pacific.